 In Europe, SKKU has developed strategic partnerships with Leiden University in the Netherlands, the University of Copenhagen in Denmark, RWTH Aachen University in Germany, and Trinity College Dublin in Ireland..

-In the USA, SKKU has formed close networks with Pennsylvania State University, the University of Minnesota, Indiana University, and the University of British Columbia.
+In the North America, SKKU has formed close networks with Pennsylvania State University, the University of Minnesota, Indiana University, and the University of British Columbia.

 In Oceania, SKKU has formed close connections with Australian universities that account for 75% of the nation’s research and development expenditure, including University of Sydney, University of Melbourne, University of New South Wales, and the University of Western Australia.